 Weber County has collaborated with the following municipalities through a separately written interlocal agreement: Farr West City, Huntsville Town, Hooper City, Marriott-Slaterville City, North Ogden City, Plain City, Pleasant View City, Riverdale City, Roy City, South Ogden City, Uintah City, Washington Terrace City, and West Haven City.
 These cities have contributed a portion of their CARES Act funds for Weber County to distribute to small businesses within their cities.

 Businesses located in Ogden City or Harrisville City are not eligible to apply for Weber CARES funds as these cities have chosen to facilitate their own programs.
+However, the County has agreed to process the applications of Ogden City employees and council members to help Ogden City avoid potential conflicts of interest.

 Available Funds

-Approximately 11 million in CARES Act Funds will be available through Weber CARES, with anticipated grants amounts of up to $35,000.
+Approximately 11 million in CARES Act Funds will be available through Weber CARES, with anticipated grant amounts of up to $35,000.

 Definition